Rascal Does Not Dream of a Dreaming Girl

-Rascal Does Not Dream of a Dreaming Girl is a 2019 Japanese animated supernatural romance drama film based on the sixth and seventh volumes of the light novel series Rascal Does Not Dream of Bunny Girl Senpai written by Hajime Kamoshida and illustrated by Keeji Mizoguchi.
+Rascal Does Not Dream of a Dreaming Girl is a 2019 Japanese animated supernatural romantic drama film based on the sixth and seventh volumes of the light novel series Rascal Does Not Dream written by Hajime Kamoshida and illustrated by Kēji Mizoguchi.
+It is a sequel to the anime television series Rascal Does Not Dream of Bunny Girl Senpai, which adapts the first five volumes of the series.
 The film was originally released in June 2019 in Japan, and received limited theatrical releases in other regions in late 2019.
-A sequel film, Rascal Does Not Dream of a Sister Venturing Out, has been announced.
+A sequel film, Rascal Does Not Dream of a Sister Venturing Out, was released in 2023.

 Plot

 In Fujisawa, Sakuta Azusagawa is in his second year of high school.
 He greatly enjoys his days with Mai Sakurajima, who for the past 6 months has been both his girlfriend and senior.
 However, their peaceful lives are interrupted by the appearance of Sakuta's first love, Shoko Makinohara.
 While taking his younger sister to the hospital, Sakuta discovers that there are two Shokos — the one in middle school and the older one who helped him in the past.
 Sakuta discovers that the middle school Shoko is suffering from a heart disease that urgently requires heart transplantation to save her life.

 When both Sakuta and Mai become concerned about the middle school Shoko's situation and think of ways to help her, Sakuta eventually figures out the link between his wounds and adult Shoko.
 Adult Shoko comes from the future after a successful heart transplant, and her heart donor was Sakuta himself — who Shoko reveals was declared brain dead after a near-fatal traffic accident on Christmas Eve.
 However, Shoko developed feelings for Sakuta through their interactions in her youth, so she decided to come back to the past and save his life.
-Against Mai’s wishes, Sakuta decides to sacrifice himself so that Shoko can live.
+Against Mai's wishes, Sakuta decides to sacrifice himself so that Shoko can live.
 Sakuta nearly gets run over, but Mai pushes him aside at the last moment and gets hit by the car instead.
 As a result, the entire chain of causality changes — Sakuta lives, but Mai is killed and becomes Shoko's heart donor instead.